pokepress/TCGRandomizer/README.md

   * Makes Super Energy Removal (changes to "Equal Energy Removal") a 1-to-1 exchange
   * Draw 5 on Professor Oak instad of 7
   * Gambler (changes to "Birch O") draws 7 (heads) or 4 (tails) cards instead of 8/1
+* Randomize requirements for battling Club Masters:
+  * Isaac (Lightning) may not require defeating Jennifer, Nicholas, and/or Brandon (50/50 each)
+  * Murray (Psychic) may require anywhere between 0 and 7 medals
+  * Rick (Science) may not require defeating Joseph (50/50 chance)
+  * Ken (Fire) may require you to have anywhere between 0 and 500 cards

 #### <b>Current bugs or flaws</b>